myDevicesIoT/Cayenne-Agent/README.rst

 -------------------------------------------------
 To verify that the sensor/actuator works correctly you can test it with the following functions.

-* Create a new sensor using ``myDevices.sensors.SensorsClient.AddSensor`` using the approriate device name and any args required by your device.
+* Create a new sensor using ``myDevices.sensors.SensorsClient.AddSensor`` using the appropriate device name and any args required by your device.
 * Get the sensor values using ``myDevices.sensors.SensorsClient.SensorsInfo`` and make sure the sensor data is correct.
 * If the new device is an actuator set the actuator value using ``myDevices.sensors.SensorsClient.SensorCommand``.
 * Delete the sensor using ``myDevices.sensors.SensorsClient.DeleteSensor``.